rpbouman/huey/README.md

 - Support for array and STRUCT data types
 - Export of results and/or SQL queries to file or clipboard
 - Blazing fast, even for large files - courtesy of [DuckDB](https://duckdb.org)
+- Truly light-weight.
+Huey depends on DuckDb-WASM, and Tabler Icons, but nothing more.
+If it makes sense, dependencies might be added, but up till now we get along fine with what the browser gives us.
+And that's enough.
+- Accessible.
+Huey uses semantic HTML and aria-roles.
+Please let us know if you find Huey has accessibility issues!
 - Zero install.
 Download or checkout the source tree, and open src/index.html in your browser - no server required.
 Note that although Huey can run locally, there is nothing that keeps you from serving it from a webserver if you want to.
 - It's free!
 Huey is released under the MIT license, just like DuckDB.